DavidJKTofan/davidjktofan.me/content/post/migrating-to-cloudflare/index.md

 ### Step 1: DNS

-Now, go to dash.cloudflare.com and add your custom domain.
-Choose the FREE plan for starters, and simply follow the next steps.
+Now, go to `dash.cloudflare.com` and add your custom domain.
+Choose the FREE plan for starters, and simply follow the next steps – which will be to change your domain's Nameservers to Cloudflare's in order to do a Full Setup and enjoy the full range of solutions and features; (alternatively, it's also possible to do a [CNAME Setup](https://support.cloudflare.com/hc/en-us/articles/360020348832-Understanding-a-CNAME-Setup) or Partial Setup).

 On the DNS tab, add the following DNS records in order to connect to the page on Cloudflare Pages:
 ```